DevExpress-Examples/wpf-diagram-create-custom-shapes-based-on-diagram-containers/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WPF Diagram - Create Custom Shapes Based on Diagram Containers
+# WPF DiagramControl - Create Custom Shapes Based on Diagram Containers

 This example demonstrates how to create custom shapes (that are [DiagramContainers](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramContainer)) with multiple inner shapes.
 You can use this technique to create custom shapes if their geometry should consist of combined predefined shapes.